-It's Not Complicated: The Art and Science of Complexity for Business Success
+It's Not Complicated: The Art and Science of Complexity in Business

 In the new knowledge economy, traditional modes of thinking are no longer effective.
 Compartmentalizing problems and solutions and assuming everything can be solved with the right formula can no longer keep pace with the radical changes occurring daily in the modern business world.